uc-cdis/covid19-tools/covid19-sir-bayes-model/README.md

 *I → <sup>μ</sup> R*

 This well-established model for disease spreading can be described by the following set of (deterministic) ordinary differential equations [see, e.g., Wikipedia or recent works on the spread of covid-19].
-Within a population of size $N$,
+Within a population of size *N*,

 <img src="https://render.githubusercontent.com/render/math?math=dS/dt=-%5Clambda SI/N">